jimmysoa/mosome/README.md

 mosome
 ======

-more choices with just spending some memory
+more choices by just spending some memory